Featured Article

 What it looks like: A dense, white coating covers most of the tongue surface, sometimes described as looking like cottage cheese or thick paint.

-What it means in TCM: A thick white coating during winter indicates Cold-Dampness accumulation.
-This common pattern develops when:
+What it may mean in TCM: A thick white coating during winter may suggest Cold-Dampness accumulation.
+This common pattern is often discussed when:

 • The digestive system (Spleen) becomes overwhelmed